Cover letters

 Offer alternative options

-You may want to use your covering letter to tell an employer about a disability.
-You can't be discriminated against for having a disability and your covering letter can be a good opportunity to talk about it.
+You may want to use your cover letter to tell an employer about a disability.
+You can't be discriminated against for having a disability and your cover letter can be a good opportunity to talk about it.
 Mentioning your disability at an early stage gives the employer the chance to make any required adjustments so the recruitment process is accessible and fair.
-And many employers really want to attract candidates with disabilities; the Disability Confident scheme includes a badge which shows an employer has made certain commitments, for example
+Many employers really want to attract candidates with disabilities; the Disability Confident scheme includes a badge which shows an employer has made certain commitments, for example,

 Look out for positive things about disability or treating people equally within the job application details and on employers’ websites.
 In some cases, having a disability might be seen as having an extra qualification to do the job.

-If you do decide to talk about your disability in a covering letter you should
+If you do decide to talk about your disability in a cover letter you should

 Do you have to tell an employer at this stage?